 As subsidiaries are legally separate from their parents, the creditors and stockholders of a subsidiary generally have no claim on the parent, and the stockholders of the subsidiary do not share in the profits of the parent.

 Thereby, the consolidated financial statements usually are of little use to those interested in obtaining information about the assets, capital, or income of individual subsidiaries.

 Creating a consolidated financial manually is a nightmare.
 Not just efforts but potential risk of incorrect details due to omissions, errors etc. during data consolidation.
-This why most businesses have started using accounting software that allows you to manage the business efficiently and generating all the reports including consolidated financial statement automatically.
+This is why most businesses have started using accounting software that allows you to manage the business efficiently and generate all the reports including consolidated financial statements automatically.

-If you are using Tally.ERP 9, consolidation of financial statements is an easy task at all times.
-Not just financial statement, you can consolidate complete books of accounts using group company feature.
+If you are using TallyPrime, consolidation of financial statements is an easy task at all times.
+Not just financial statement, you can consolidate complete books of accounts using the group company feature.
 The concept is simple yet powerful that allows you to consolidate the accounts of any number of companies at any time and maintain them separately.
 All this in a few mins.